Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/examples/examples_hello_world.md

 [a530-1]     0.000100s : Hello World! from a53_core1
 [a531-0]     0.000097s : Hello World! from a53_core2
 [a531-1]     0.000084s : Hello World! from a53_core3
 \endcode
 \endcond

+\cond SOC_AM62DX

+**FreeRTOS-AMP Sample Output**

+\attention Output from  a53ss0-1, a53ss1-0 and a53ss1-1 cores are log to the Shared memory, can be viewed via a53ss0-0 on which log reader is enabled

+Shown below is a sample output on UART0 console when the application is run,
+\code
+Hello World! from a53_core0
+[a530-1]     0.002216s : Hello World! from a53_core1
+[a531-0]     0.002184s : Hello World! from a53_core2
+[a531-1]     0.002050s : Hello World! from a53_core3
+\endcode
+\endcond